clever-python/Javascript_Tutorials/README.md

 > Even we can change **this** value in the runtime and use different context for **this**.
 Javascript provides more flexibility.
 Simply, we can say **this** can be used unbounded.

+## Constructor Function :
+> Constructor functions are used for creating dynamic objects and may be implemented in the runtime of out program.
+Generally, the name of first letter of constructor function is **capital** to show that it is a constructor function.

+### How constructor function works internally:
+> **this** inside any constructor function is refering to an empty object. simply, we can say the implicit return of constructor function is **this**, and here, **this** refers to the constructor itself (by default).

+                    function User(name) {
+                    // this = {};  (implicitly)

+                    // add properties to this
+                     this.name = name;
+                     this.isAdmin = false;

+                    // return this;  (implicitly)
+                    }

+> if we create any object with help of this constructor, then the this is refered to that object, we can pass properties value inside an object while calling a constructor and adding arguments as parameters.

+## Optional chaining :
+> Assume if someone try to fetch a property of a object that does not exist, it may give errors as well as make our program collapsed.
+In order to check and implement those properties we are using optional chaining. he optional chaining ?. stops the evaluation if the value before ?. is undefined or null and returns undefined.

+> In other words, value?.prop:

+1. works as value.prop, if value exists,
+2. otherwise (when value is undefined/null) it returns undefined.